Father and son from Canada mark Lambeau trip off their bucket list

-GREEN BAY, WI (WFRV)- The O’Donnells left in their car from Niagara Falls, Canada at 3 Friday morning.
+GREEN BAY, WI (WFRV) – The O’Donnells left in their car from Niagara Falls, Canada at 3 a.m. on Friday morning.

-By 8 that night they were in Green Bay and brushing elbows with former Packer and Super Bowl Champion Antonio Freeman.
+By 8 p.m. that night they were in Green Bay brushing elbows with former Packer and Super Bowl Champion, Antonio Freeman.

 “I’ve wanted to see a Packers game at Lambeau and I finally got to do it,” said Conor who wanted to see his beloved Packers before he headed off to university.
 “Seeing Antonio Freeman was the icing on the cake.”